ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="deleteImage"></a>DELETE

+Deletes an image.

-Deletes an image on a film location.
+Restricted to superuser privileges or above.
+Deletes a single image on a film location endpoint, referenced by its internal ID.